Courtenay Crocker

 Courtenay Crocker (February 4, 1881 – December 16, 1944) was an American attorney and politician.
+A member of the Republican Party, he served in the Massachusetts House of Representatives from 1910 to 1914.
+He served as an advisor to King of Siam Rama VII on foreign affairs from 1924 to 1926.

 Early life

 Crocker was born on February 4, 1881, to George G. Crocker and Annie Bliss (Keep) Crocker.
+His father was an attorney and politician who served in the Massachusetts legislature.
 He graduated from Harvard College in 1901 and Harvard Law School in 1905.

 Political career

 In 1908, Crocker was elected to the Boston Common Council.
 He was reelected in 1909.
 From 1910 to 1914, Crocker was a member of the Massachusetts House of Representatives.
 He served as chairman of the House Ways and Means committee.
 In 1917 he was appointed to the Massachusetts Civil Service Commission by Governor Samuel McCall.

 From 1910 to 1912, Crocker was the secretary of the Republican Club of Massachusetts.
 From 1914 to 1917 he served as the club's president.
 He later served as its vice president.
 He resigned from the club in 1920 due to the party's stance against the League of Nations.
 He supported Democrat Channing H. Cox in that year's gubernatorial election.
 In 1924 Cox appointed Crocker to the Public Safety Committee.